SimplyBuilt/embedded.js/README.md

 Embedded.js consist of 3 parts:

-1. The hook script which loads the embed script and acts as an anchor for for where your content will be embedded within the page.
+1. The hook script which loads the embed script and acts as an anchor for where content will be embedded.
-2. The embed script which dynamically creates IFrames and communicates with them in order to resize the IFrame element.
+2. The embed script which dynamically creates IFRAME elements and communicates with them to determine the height.
-3. The client script which is to be used in within the embedded content so it can communicate with the top-frame
+3. The client script which is used within the embedded content so it can communicate with the top-frame

 ## Quick Example